PerDiem/per-diem/README.md

 As a user...

-- [ ] I can create an account, login, and logout. (using touch ID?)
+- [ ] I can login using touch ID
-- [ ] I can edit my account details (name, contact info, password).
 - [ ] I can input, edit, and delete transactions (past and future) in my local currency.
+- [ ] I can view the amount spent within the timeframe and daily "Per Diem" amount. (also for each budget).
+    - [ ] Per Diem = (budget - (spent + futures)) / remaining days
 - [ ] I can view all previous transactions and sort/filter by category, date, payee, payment method, or timeframe.
 Can view totals of selected transactions.
-- [ ] I can create, edit, and delete categories.
+- [ ] I can view, create, edit, and delete categories.
-- [ ] I can create, edit, and delete budgets based on a category or multiple categories and a timeframe.
-Can specify savings and spending goals.
+- [ ] I can view, create, edit, and delete budgets based on a category or multiple categories and a timeframe.
-- [ ] I can view the amount spent within the timeframe and daily "Per Diem" amount. (also for each budget).
+- [ ] I can specify savings and spending goals.
-    - [ ] Per Diem = (budget - (spent + futures)) / remaining days
 - [ ] I can confirm, edit, or delete ‘future’ transactions if their date is today or in the past.

 **Optionals**
 As a user…
 - [ ] I can invite others to my ‘organization’ or budgets.
 - [ ] I can get push notifications if any ‘future’ transactions are not confirmed or deleted (based on time of day).
 - [ ] I can get push notifications for transactions entered/edited by other members of my group.